yawaramin/stubbex/README.md

 ### JSON Schema Validation

-Sometimes it isn't practical to validate the entire response body, because a real server response will differ greatly between responses.
+Sometimes it isn't practical to validate the entire response body, because a real server response might differ greatly between requests.
 In these cases it's still valuable to know whether the _shape_ of the response matches what you expect.